pagkly/Zed/Investopedia4/Energy Sector Definition.md

 -   Wind power
 -   Solar power

 The energy industry also includes secondary sources such as electricity.
-Energy prices_—_along with the earnings performance of energy-producers_—_are largely driven by the supply and demand for worldwide energy.
+Energy prices_—_along with the earnings performance of energy-producers_—_are largely driven by the [[Supply|supply]] and demand for worldwide energy.

 Oil and gas producers tend to perform well during periods of elevated oil and gas prices.
 However, energy companies earn less when the price of energy commodities falls.
-Oil refiners, on the other hand, benefit from the falling cost of feedstock to produce petroleum products like gasoline when crude oil prices drop.
+Oil refiners, on the other hand, benefit from the falling cost of feedstock to produce [[Petroleum|petroleum]] products like gasoline when [[Crude Oil|crude oil]] prices drop.
 Furthermore, the energy industry is sensitive to political events, which historically have led to volatility_—_or wild fluctuations_—_in the price of oil.

-Some of the largest companies in the U.S. energy sector include Exxon Mobil ([XOM](https://www.investopedia.com/markets/quote?tvwidgetsymbol=xom)) and Chevron ([CVX](https://www.investopedia.com/markets/quote?tvwidgetsymbol=cvx)), both of which are large international integrated oil companies.
+Some of the largest companies in the U.S. energy sector include Exxon Mobil ([XOM](https://www.investopedia.com/markets/[[Quote|quote]]?tvwidgetsymbol=xom)) and Chevron ([CVX](https://www.investopedia.com/markets/quote?tvwidgetsymbol=cvx)), both of which are large international integrated oil companies.
 In 2019, Peabody Energy ([BTU](https://www.investopedia.com/markets/quote?tvwidgetsymbol=btu)) was America's largest coal producer measured by tons of output.1

 ## Types of Energy Sector Companies